LordChariot/Stonks/README.md

 It allows users to track their favorite stocks in real-time, with options for customization.
 The project is open-source and available on GitHub for anyone interested in using it for their own purposes.

-MainForm is the main interface where users can view their stock list, add new stocks, and see various charts and logs related to their stock performance.
+MainForm is the main interface where users can view their stock list, and see various charts related to their stock performance.

 ![Stonks Screenshot](images/MainForm.png)